loda-lang/loda-programs/programs/oeis/list3.md

 * [A181288](http://oeis.org/A181288) ([L49 program](181/A181288.asm)): Numbers of the form i*6^j-1 (i=1..5, j >= 0).
 * [A181292](http://oeis.org/A181292) ([L10 program](181/A181292.asm)): The sum of the entries in the top rows of all 2-compositions of n.
 A 2-composition of n is a nonnegative matrix with two rows, such that each column has at least one nonzero entry and whose entries sum up to n.
 * [A181294](http://oeis.org/A181294) ([L13 program](181/A181294.asm)): Number of 0's in all 2-compositions of n.
 A 2-composition of n is a nonnegative matrix with two rows, such that each column has at least one nonzero entry and whose entries sum up to n.
+* [A181296](http://oeis.org/A181296) ([L17 program](181/A181296.asm)): The number of odd entries in all the 2-compositions of n.
 * [A181303](http://oeis.org/A181303) ([L47 program](181/A181303.asm)): Numbers of the form i*7^j-1 (i=1..6, j >= 0).
+* [A181305](http://oeis.org/A181305) ([L18 program](181/A181305.asm)): Number of increasing columns in all 2-compositions of n.
+A 2-composition of n is a nonnegative matrix with two rows, such that each column has at least one nonzero entry and whose entries sum up to n.
 * [A181306](http://oeis.org/A181306) ([L05 program](181/A181306.asm)): Number of 2-compositions of n having no increasing columns.
 A 2-composition of n is a nonnegative matrix with two rows, such that each column has at least one nonzero entry and whose entries sum up to n.
 * [A181318](http://oeis.org/A181318) ([L04 program](181/A181318.asm)): a(n) = A060819(n)^2.
 * [A181331](http://oeis.org/A181331) ([L12 program](181/A181331.asm)): Number of 0's in the top rows of all 2-compositions of n.